d-khan/facultyinstitute/Assignment1.md

 b.
 If so, what information, support, or training would you need to help you increase that demographic’s retention rates?

+> The data shows that the retention rate for the Latinx population is slightly below 90%.
+According to the response from question 11c, I should be able to determine my next steps.
+For instance, if there is a financial hardship, I will reach out to the appropriate person in Student Services for assistance.

 c.
 What would be your next steps?

+> Already answered above.

 # Part 3: Course success rates by demographic

 ## Question 13 - Race or ethnicity

+**Retention rate threshold is 78%**

 **Directions for Questions 13-15:** For each demographic below, **what percentage of students enrolled in your course(s) earned a passing or satisfactory grade** (i.e., course success rate)?
 A passing grade is typically any grade A-C or “Pass.”